‘An absolute tragedy’: Family and friends mourn teen girl killed in suspected DUI crash in Fresno

 FRESNO, Calif.
-(KSEE) – Friends and family gathered in Fresno to remember the life of a 15-year-old girl who was killed in a horrific crash early Monday morning.
+(KGPE) – Friends and family gathered in Fresno to remember the life of a 15-year-old girl who was killed in a horrific crash early Monday morning.

 Broken glass and tire tracks mark the spot where seven young lives were changed forever.